PHBS/MLF/README.md

 * Email: jaehyuk@phbs.pku.edu.cn
 * Office Hour: Online/DingTalk (TBA)

-## Teaching Assistance: Shiqi Zhang (张诗琪)
+## Teaching Assistance: TBA
-* Email: 1701213153@sz.pku.edu.cn
+* Email: xxxxx@pku.edu.cn
-* TA Office Hour: Online/DingTalk ~~(Room 213/214)~~
+* TA Office Hour: TBA (Room 213/214)

 ## Course overview
 With the advent of computation power and big data, machine learning (ML) recently became one of the most spotlighted research field in industry and academia.
 This course provides a broad introduction to ML in theoretical and practical perspectives.
 Through this course, students will learn the intuition and implementation behind the popular ML methods and gain hands-on experience of using ML software packages such as SK-learn and Tensorflow.
 This course will also explore the possibility of applying ML to finance and business.
 Each student is required to complete a final course project.
-__This year, the compliance analytics team in HSBC bank will give 4 guest lectures thrroughout the course to demonstrate how ML is developed and shared in banking industry.
-In the guest lectures, students will also learn how to use cloud computing (Google Cloud Platform/Ali Cloud)__
+__This year, the compliance analytics team in HSBC bank will give 2-3 guest lectures throughout the course to demonstrate how ML is developed and shared in banking industry.

 ## Prerequisites
 This course assumes prior knowkedge in probability/statistics and experience in Python.
 This course is ideally recommended for those who have taken introductory ML/AI courses from undergraduate program.

 ##  Textbooks and Reading Materials
 ### Primary textbook
-* __PML__ (primary textbook): [Python Machine Learning](https://github.com/PHBS/python-machine-learning-book-2nd-edition) by Sebastian Raschka
+* __PML__ (primary textbook): [Python Machine Learning](https://github.com/rasbt/python-machine-learning-book-3rd-edition) by Sebastian Raschka
 ### ML
 * __ISLR__: [An Introduction to Statistical Learning (with Applications in R)](http://faculty.marshall.usc.edu/gareth-james/ISL/) by James, Witten, Hastie, and Tibshirani
 * __Bishop__: Pattern Recognition and Machine Learning by Bishop (Microsoft)